garden-io/garden/docs/reference/config-files-reference.md

   # Optional.
   defaultEnvironment:

-  # Default environment settings, that are inherited (but can be overridden) by each configured
+  # Default environment settings.
+These are inherited (but can be overridden) by each configured
-  # environment
+  # environment.
   #
   # Example:
   #   providers: []